vhp/pb-archive/man/pinboard-archive.1.md

 Interaction with Pinboard is done through their v1 api. pb-archive will only use your username and security token and will not use your password.
 You can easily reset your token at anytime.
+You can hard code your username and token into the pb-archive file in the constructor of the Configuration class.

 All bookmarks with implicit extensions will have extensions added.
 Archived files are rewritten for local viewing.
 A copy of each is made and will have the